business-science/tibbletime/cran-comments.md

-## Resubmission
-This is a resubmission.

-In this version I have removed 'tidyselect' from Imports as it was not necessary and caused a NOTE.

-There is an error with the 'tibble' package v1.4.1 on r-oldrel on OSX.
-I require >=1.4.1 in 'tibbletime', and all other  builds pass so I would request that this is ignored for now.
-I have opened an issue on the 'tibble' GitHub page letting them know about the ERROR.

 ## Release Summary

-This is the fourth release of tibbletime.
-This is a minor release that introduces a new function, collapse_by(), but otherwise is maintanence and fixing minor bugs.
+This is a minor release of 'tibbletime'.
+It fixes a few small bugs regarding the new version of 'tibble', and changes a test in preparation for 'dplyr' 0.8.0.

 ## Test environments
-* local Windows install, R 3.4.1
-* local Mac install, R 3.4.3
+* local Mac install, R 3.5.1
-* ubuntu 12.04 (on travis-ci), R 3.4.3
+* ubuntu 14.04.5 (on travis-ci) (3.4.4, devel, release)
 * win-builder (devel and release)

 ## R CMD check results